 Put trimmed sprouts and beans in a sealed freezer bag and put them in the fridge.

-Christmas pudding does not need to be in the fridge but trifle definitely does.
-Cover it well and keep it away from strong-smelling foods.
+Christmas pudding does not need to be in the fridge, but trifle definitely does, as do any desserts containing cream.
+Cover them well and keep away from strong-smelling foods.
 Make sure there’s no chance of other foods (particularly raw ones) dripping on top.

-If the temperature is less than 5C, outside is a great place to keep food, particularly anything big or smelly!
-You’ll need to make sure it’s well wrapped and it should be in a shed, picnic box or sealed container.
+If the temperature outside is less than 5C, you can easily store food there, particularly anything big or smelly!
+You’ll need to make sure it’s well-wrapped and it should be kept in a shed, picnic box or other sealed container.

-If you're weighing up what takes priority in the fridge then unfortunately it has to be food every time.
-The good news is that you can get your turkey out of the freezer up to 2 hours before cooking so this will give you a big chunk of space to get the drinks in and chilling.
+If you're weighing up what takes priority in the fridge, then unfortunately it has to be food every time.
+The good news is that you can get your turkey out of the freezer up to 2 hours before cooking, so this will give you a big chunk of space to get the drinks in so they're cold before serving.

-If you’re buying well in advance, think about freezing the food you don’t need straightaway, check pack instructions to see what you can freeze and take a look at our Christmas freezer guide.
+If you’re buying or making food well in advance, consider freezing the food you don’t need straightaway, check pack instructions to see what you can freeze and take a look at our Christmas freezer guide.
 This will buy you some space in the rest of your kitchen and ensure freshness.

 For more ideas, take a look at our year-round feature on what to store where in your kitchen.